SAP-samples/teched2022-DA260/exercises/ex3/README.md

 ### Exercise 3.1 – Import business partners from spreadsheet file

 You have some customer data with addresses and phone numbers in a spreadsheet file.
-You can upload this file into the system using the app Manage Imports.
+You can upload this file into the system using the app _Manage Imports_.

-Important: Download the spreadsheet Marketing_2021.xlsx to use it in this exercise.
+Important: Download the spreadsheet [DA260.xlsx](./DA260.xlsx) to use it in this exercise.

 ### Exercise 3.2 - Create and start consolidation process